Skip to Main Content

 The school opened in 1898 under the guidance of a young educator and anthropologist, Dr. Edgar Lee Hewett, who was to take a prominent place in New Mexico history as founder of both the Museum of New Mexico and the Institute of American Archaeology in Santa Fe.
 From a charter class of 92 students and six faculty members, the institution quickly progressed and, in 1899, the name was changed from New Mexico Normal at Las Vegas to New Mexico Normal University.
 Because of expansions in academic offerings, the school was referred to in the New England Journal of Education as “one of the best normal schools in the country.”

 Today, Highlands is known for its multiethnic student body, small classes, research activities, student and faculty achievements, and opportunities for students to combine study with real-world experience.
-Through distance education, Internet courses, and on-site faculty, Highlands also offers degree-completion and graduate programs in Rio Rancho, Santa Fe, Espanola, Farmington, Raton and Roswell.
+Through distance education, Internet courses, and on-site faculty, Highlands also offers degree-completion and graduate programs through its Centers in Rio Rancho, Santa Fe, Farmington, and Albuquerque.